ISKCON: Vrindavan Chandrodaya Mandir, Vrindavan

-The Sri Sri Radha Parthasarathi Mandir temple complex houses the Glory of India Vedic Cultural center, which is a set of interactive educational exhibits, as well as the world's largest printed religious book, known as the "Astounding Bhagavad Gita".

 ISKCON Temple, Bengaluru

 In May 1997, Bangalore ISKCON Temple was inaugurated by the ninth president of India, Shankar Dayal Sharma.

 There is a gold-plated dhwaja-stambha (flag post) 17 m (56 ft) high and a gold plated kalash shikhara 8.5 m (28 ft) high.
 There is free distribution of Sri Krishna prasadam to all visitors during the darshana hours.